-- Ensure that high energy appliances do not operate at the same time on the same circuit.
+- Never operate more than one high energy appliance at the same time on the same circuit.

-- Connect all electronic devices to a surge-protected power strip.
+- Connect electronic devices to a surge-protected power strip.

-- Avoid the use of plug dividers, as this may overload the electrical outlet.
+- Avoid using plug dividers, as they can overload the electrical outlet.

-- Use an extension cord with enough capacity for the appliance and never slide the cord under a carpet.
-You may need to add more electrical outlets instead.
+- If you need to use se an extension cord make sure it has enough capacity for the appliance and never slide the cord under a carpet.
+For long-term use, hire an electrician to add more electrical outlets instead.

 A candlelit dinner can turn into a catastrophe if you leave burning candles unattended.
-In fact, accidental fires are the second most common type of insurance claim after water-related damage.
+Despite the recent rise in homes damaged by water, accidental fires are still among the most common insurance claims.